 Honestly, much of the paperwork that is unique to this challenge, like investment documents or medical records, and vital documents, all need to be kept long term so you won't actually be purging them often, if at all.

-However, there are less of these documents typically then the kind you can throw away in reasonable intervals, like your utility bills and grocery receipts, for example.
+However, there are less of these documents typically than the kind you can throw away in reasonable intervals, like your utility bills and grocery receipts, for example.
 I've given instructions for a "retention schedule" for those types of documents, and when to trash them in this article here.